thedevs-network/the-guard-bot/README.md

 Now you can add the bot as **administrator** to your groups.

 ## Features
-* Synchronized database accross multiple groups.
+* Synchronized database across multiple groups.
 * Adding admins to the bot.
 * Auto-remove and warn channels and groups ads.
 * Kick bots added by users.
-* Warn and ban users to controll the group.
+* Warn and ban users to control the group.
 * Commands work with replying, mentioning and ID.
 * Removes commands and temporary bot messages.
 * Ability to create custom commands.
 * Supports plugins.

-Overally, keeps the groups clean and healthy to use.
+Overall, keeps the groups clean and healthy to use.

 ## Commands
 Command                 | Role       | Available at | Description